ieee-vgtc/ieeevis.org/content/info/week-at-a-glance.md

 * Room 109: **VIS for ML** (VIS Full Papers Session)

 *6:00 PM-10:00 PM AEDT (UTC+11)*<br/>
-* Plenary 1: **VIS Banquet** (6:00pm-10:00pm) -- Location: Melbourne Planetarium -- Shows at 6, 6:45, and 7:30pm -- Transport on your own / via myki (Plenary Session)
+* Plenary 1: **VIS Banquet** (6:00pm-10:00pm) -- Location: Grazelands and Melbourne Planetarium Screenings -- Shows at 6, 6:45, and 7:30pm -- Transport on your own / via Public Transport Victoria (PTV) using your Myki card (provided at registration) (Plenary Session)
 <hr/>

 <a>**Thursday, October 26, 2023**</a><br/>